 After placement of the anesthetic by the anesthesiologist, the patient is put in the supine position with a wedge underneath the right hip.
 Uterine displacement to the left during surgery is necessary to shift the uterus away from the large abdominal vessels.
 The positional effect on cardiac output is of major importance in avoiding maternal hypotension and maintaining fetal well-being.
 Heart tones of the baby are monitored with a hand-held Doppler prior the start of surgery so documentation can be made of the baby's heart rate.
 Normal fetal heart rate varies between 120 to 160 beats per minute (bpm).
 At this time, the patient has a Foley catheter inserted that will stay in for 24 hours and her abdomen is prepped for surgery using abdominal gel prep.
 The patient has SCD (sequential compression device) applied to the legs during surgery to prevent DVT (deep vein thrombosis) blood clotting in the legs.
-The patient is draped with a bipod that goes over her feet and legs, and a laparotomy drape - with built-in pouch to collect the amniotic fluid when her water is broken - is placed on the physician chooses to use it.
+The patient is draped with a bipod that goes over her feet and legs, and a laparotomy drape - with built-in pouch to collect the amniotic fluid when her water is broken - is placed on the abdomen.
+At this point, a time out is done with everyone in the entire OR suite, using active communication to be briefly documented and should include: asking the patient her name, the correct site, and agreement on what procedure she is having performed.
+A liter of normal saline is poured into a basin by the circulator for irrigation if the physician chooses to use it.